The Difference Between Project Manager and Project Lead

 Here are some of the most important duties of the project lead:

 • Project lead has a vision in which he engages people.
-He motivates them, gives clues, ideas.
-He listens to the team, takes care of its needs and pays attention to how the employees feel.
-Also, he makes sure the atmosphere at work is friendly so the work is being done productively and with dedication.
-So ideally, he has great project leadership skills.
+He motivates them and gives clues and ideas.
+They listen to the team, care for its needs, and pay attention to employees’ feelings.
+Also, he ensures the atmosphere at work is friendly so the work is done productively and with dedication.
+So, ideally, he has great project leadership skills.

 • Has people beneath him.
-Project lead has more freedom than the project manager when it comes to giving orders and controlling people.
-He leads the project.
+The project lead has more freedom than the project manager when it comes to giving orders and controlling people.
+They lead the project.

 • Adds value to the project and team.
 Project lead gives the team’s work a meaning.
-She makes people feel that their work is appreciated and important.
+They make people feel that their work is appreciated and important.
 She’s spiritual support for the team.

 Project managerProject Manager

-Here’s how project managers job is different than project lead:
+Here’s how a project manager job is different than a project lead:

-• She is concerned about meeting deadlines.
+• They are concerned about meeting deadlines.
 There is a project and it needs to be done.
 Everyone has to do his/her job and that’s what matters the most.

 • Has a tactical approach.
 Takes care of budget, schedule, deadlines, documentation, staffing, HR, people, etc. project managers are not there to motivate people but to keep things organized.